brightcove/brightcove-player-sdk-ios/README.md

 Enable AirPlay functionality by setting the `setAllowsExternalPlayback` property on your `BCOVPlaybackController` to `true`.
 The AirPlay button will be displayed in the playback controls if AirPlay devices are found on your network.

-Currently, IMA is the only plugin that supports AirPlay and only when using pre-roll and/or post-roll ads.
+Currently, IMA is the only ad plugin that supports AirPlay and only when using pre-roll and/or post-roll ads.
 Using AirPlay with the Pulse, SSAI or FreeWheel ad plugins may result in unexpected behavior.

 If you also want to support AirPlay 2 and allow for multiple devices to be selected for audio output you will have to do a few additional things.
 First, you'll need to configure AVAudioSession so that you can set the `routeSharingPolicy`.
 For example: